-With this work, we aim on improving the linking stage.
-We propose an automated algorithm based on Bayesian identification of organelle parameters, Ensemble Kalman filter (EnKF) estimations of displacement field and topological linking on trajectories space.
-A Bayesian framework is applied on the parameters of organelles, such as radius, intensity values and locations of the targets.
+In this work, we seek to improve on the critical linking stage of intracellular tracking algorithms.
+We propose an automated algorithm based on Bayesian identification of organelle parameters, Ensemble Kalman filter (EnKF) estimations of displacement fields and topological linking on the trajectories space.
+A Bayesian framework is applied on the parameters of organelles.
+These parameters include radius, intensity values and locations.
 The Bayesian identification yields the best estimation on the image data and experimental measures.
-We use EnKF to estimate the displacement of organelles since our linking method is based on these displacement.
-The linking process is completed by using topological data analysis technique [8, 13, 42, 44] to find the geometry of the data space.
-This allows the data to be embedded into a topological space, in which the trajectories can be reconstructed by identifying connected components.
+We use EnKF to estimate the displacement of organelles since our linking method is based on these displacements.
+The linking process is completed by using topological data analysis [8, 13, 42, 44] to find the homology of the data space.
+This allows the data to be embedded into a topological space wherein trajectories can be reconstructed by identifying connected components.

-The structure of this paper is as follows.
-In next section, we introduce the background needed to establish our algorithm and formulate the problem and give the technical details of the methodology.
-Section 3 shows the result when apply to two simulated data sets and one real data set.
-Finally, a discussion and a conclusion with future research directions are presented in section 4.
+The structure of this paper is as follows: in Section 2, we introduce the background needed to establish our algorithm, formulate the problem, and give the technical details of our methodology.
+After establishing our course of action, Section 3 will show results when our method is applied to two simulated data sets and one real data set.
+Finally, in Section 4 we conclude with a discussion of the results and proposed future research directions.

 Methods